Senior Life Settlements Vs. Viatical Settlements

 Compare shopping for a price for your life insurance to any other situation when you want to sell a large asset.

 Compare shopping for a price for your life insurance to any other situation when you want to sell a large asset.
 You don’t have to accept offers to buy your home or business, and you don’t have to accept offers to buy your life insurance.

 In any case, investors will offer more than the policy’s surrender or cash value.
 At the same time, they will offer less than the face value of the policy.
 Obviously, they hope to profit off of the deal when they do collect the death benefit.
 The amount they will offer will depend upon the insured person’s age and health.

-In this way, investors may underwrite the deal in a sort of reverse of the way that life insurance companies underwrite in the first place.
+In this way, investors may underwrite the deal in a sort of the reverse of the way that life insurance companies underwrite in the first place.
 Typically, life insurance companies offer cheaper rates for customers with longer life expectancies; however, investors will offer greater sums for prospects with shorter life expectancies because the investors can expect to collect faster.
 Investors may ask for medical records and even a medical exam before they make an offer.